-Your profile includes information such as your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses.
-Marketing data includes your preferences in receiving marketing from us; communication preferences; responses and actions in relation to your use of our services.
+Instances in receiving marketing from us; communication preferences; responses and actions in relation to your use of our services.

 We may aggregate anonymous data such as statistical or demographic data for any purpose.
 Anonymous data is data that does not identify you as an individual.
 Aggregated data may be derived from your personal data but is not considered personal information in law because it does not reveal your identity.
 For example, we may aggregate profile data to assess interest in a product or service.

 However, if we combine or connect aggregated data with your personal information so that it can identify you in any way, we treat the combined data as personal information and it will be used in accordance with this privacy notice.

 Special personal information is data about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data.
 It also includes information about criminal convictions and offenses.
 We do not collect any special personal information about you.